Lights. Camera. Action! For the Love of Film

 Science Fiction – any sci-fi film not more than 10 minutes

-NOTE: Film trailers are not eligible for consideration in any category.
+NOTE: Film trailers are eligible for consideration in the Best Actor/Actress and Best Supporting Actor/Actress category.

 The American Youth Film Festival Movie Poster Contest: